Thermal decoupling of WIMPs from first principles: Introduction

-In Ref.~\cite{Hofmann:2001bi} it was shown that CDM interactions with the radiation component give rise to a natural cut-off that can be calculated directly from the interaction theory underlying a specific dark matter candidate.
+In Ref.~\cite{Hofmann:2001bi} it was shown that CDM interactions with the radiation component give rise to a natural cut-off that can be calculated from first principles, i.e. from the interaction theory underlying a specific dark matter candidate.
 The authors of \cite{Berezinsky:2003vn} confirmed the results of \cite{Hofmann:2001bi}.
 The (physical) cut-off is set by viscous processes around the kinetic decoupling of CDM from radiation.
 Close to kinetic decoupling, CDM density perturbations receive in-medium modifications that give rise to a dispersion relation with a non-vanishing imaginary contribution and thus to absorption.
 Subsequently, free streaming of CDM suppresses further the power of structure formation on small scales.
-In that way, collisional and collision-less damping processes give rise to a fundamental cut-off in the spectrum of linear CDM perturbations \cite{Green:2003un,Green:2005fa} and thus to a characteristic feature that clearly depends on the CDM micro-physics.
+In that way, collisional and collisionless damping processes give rise to a fundamental cut-off in the spectrum of linear CDM perturbations \cite{Green:2003un,Green:2005fa} and thus to a characteristic feature that clearly depends on the CDM microphysics.
 It was later shown numerically \cite{Loeb:2005pm} that acoustic oscillations have to be taken into account at kinetic decoupling, however, the order of magnitude of the cut-off scale is correctly given in \cite{Green:2003un,Green:2005fa}.
 Most recently, the author of \cite{Bertschinger:2006nq} succeeded in including acoustic oscillations before and during kinetic decoupling, the viscous coupling during kinetic decoupling and free streaming in a consistent kinetic treatment.
 Close to this physical cut-off scale, the power spectrum develops a maximum.
-Hence, this scale characterizes those density perturbations that typically enter the non-linear regime first and therefore give rise to the first purely gravitationally bound structures.
+Hence, the cut-off scale characterizes density perturbations that typically enter the non-linear regime first and therefore give rise to the first purely gravitationally bound structures.